YasanthFlyxto/background-removal/README.md

 To Use This

-Extract this zip into root folder : https://drive.google.com/file/d/12uGMR8OmIEDGZIp23DOgE6TYfwR-Tt0h/view?usp=sharing
+Extract this zip into root folder (Pre-Trained U2net) : https://drive.google.com/file/d/12uGMR8OmIEDGZIp23DOgE6TYfwR-Tt0h/view?usp=sharing

 Install the necessary dependencies: